mongodb/docs/content/enforce-keyfile-access-control-in-existing-replica-set-without-downtime.md

 ## Overview

-To secure against unauthorized access, enforce [authentication](https://docs.mongodb.com/manual/core/authentication/#authentication) in [*sharded cluster*](https://docs.mongodb.com/manual/reference/glossary/#term-sharded-cluster) deployments.
-Authentication in MongoDB consists of [internal authentication](https://docs.mongodb.com/manual/core/security-internal-authentication/#inter-process-auth) among the replica set members, and [user access control](https://docs.mongodb.com/manual/core/authorization/#authorization) for clients connecting to the replica set.
+To secure against unauthorized access, enforce [authentication](https://docs.mongodb.com/manual/core/authentication/#authentication) for your deployments.
+Authentication for replica sets consists of [internal authentication](https://docs.mongodb.com/manual/core/security-internal-authentication/#inter-process-auth) among the replica set members, and [user access control](https://docs.mongodb.com/manual/core/authorization/#authorization) for clients connecting to the replica set.

-If your deployment does not enforce authentication, MongoDB 3.4 provides the [``--transitionToAuth``](https://docs.mongodb.com/manual/reference/program/mongos/#cmdoption-transitiontoauth) option for performing a no-downtime upgrade to enforcing authentication.
+If your deployment does not enforce authentication, MongoDB 3.4+ provides the [``--transitionToAuth``](https://docs.mongodb.com/manual/reference/program/mongos/#cmdoption-transitiontoauth) option for performing a no-downtime upgrade to enforcing authentication.